Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Dimensionality of spectra

 Newer approaches \citep[e.g.,][]{rix_2016, ting_2019} result in increased efficiency of model evaluation.
 However, any direct fit to the spectra must deal with the complex systematics due to, e.g., continuum-normalization errors and persistence in the detector.
 As spectra are very high-dimensional (often having thousands of pixels per spectrum), it is hard to separate the part of the data that has useful information from the less useful parts, especially in the light of systematics.
 Therefore, disentangling the component of spectral data space intrinsic to the stars from that due to systematics is an important ingredient in modern analyses, which has not yet received much attention.
 In this paper, we focus on this theme and extract the intrinsic spectral structure that embeds stellar parametric and abundance information.

-Our APOGEE sample includes $18,933$ spectra (Refer to Section \ref{subsec:sample}) and each spectrum has a wavelength grid of $7214$ pixels.
-The multi-element abundance variations in spectra are limited to certain wavelength regions and are heavily correlated; moreover, stellar parameters have overall effects on spectra which have correlations with some of the abundances.
+Our APOGEE sample includes $18,933$ spectra (refer to Section \ref{subsec:sample}) and each spectrum has a wavelength grid of $7214$ pixels.
+The multi-element abundance variations in spectra are limited to certain wavelength regions and are heavily correlated; moreover, stellar parameters have overall effects on spectra that have correlations with some of the abundances.
 Thus, the intrinsic dimensionality of spectra is expected to be much smaller than $7214$.
-Some studies attempt to characterize the intrinsic chemical structure of spectra using inferred abundances, e.g., \cite{ting_2012pca, andrews_2017} apply PCA to reduce the dimensionality of a set of multi-element abundances.
-Issues associated with the inference of abundances, however, have caused a shift towards direct usage of spectra.
-For example, \cite{price_jones_2018} apply Expectation Maximized PCA (EMPCA) on a subset of APOGEE spectra and find that only ${\approx}10$ orthogonal dimensions are needed to maximally explain chemical information. \cite{ting_2021} demonstrate similar results by showing that at least $7$ elemental abundances are required to remove cross-element correlations in spectra.
+Some studies attempt to characterize the intrinsic chemical structure of spectra using inferred abundances, e.g., \cite{ting_2012pca} and \cite{andrews_2017} apply PCA to reduce the dimensionality of a set of multi-element abundances.
+Issues associated with the inference of abundances, however, have caused a shift toward the direct usage of spectra.
+For example, \cite{price_jones_2018} apply EMPCA on a subset of APOGEE spectra and find that only ${\approx}10$ orthogonal dimensions are needed to maximally explain chemical information. \cite{ting_2021} demonstrate similar results by showing that at least seven elemental abundances are required to remove cross-element correlations in spectra.

 While these studies somewhat agree on the number of dimensions, the actual dimensions are up for debate.
-The reason for this argument is that noise and especially systematics in spectroscopic data make dimensionality reduction non-trivial.
-PCA is one of the most commonly used dimensionality reduction methods; it transforms data to orthogonal dimensions that are \textit{independent} and removes collinearity in data to avoid issues in regression problems \citep{jolliffe_1986}.
+The reason for this argument is that noise and especially systematics in spectroscopic data make dimensionality reduction nontrivial.
+PCA is one of the most commonly used methods for dimensionality reduction; it transforms data to orthogonal dimensions that are \textit{independent} and removes collinearity in data to avoid issues in regression problems \citep{jolliffe_1986}.
 However, as described in Section \ref{sec:case}, PCA is unable to distinguish between noise and intrinsic variance when the sample size is small and is particularly susceptible to systematic biases.
 EMPCA too faces similar issues since it requires a near-perfect noise model of the data to deal with systematics.
 Therefore, we use FPCA to reveal the underlying structure of noisy spectra.